nidoro/heuristix/README.md

 # heuristix - Optimization Heuristics in Go

 > **Warning**
 > This is a work-in-progress.
+Code may be broken.
 Use it at your own risk.

 ## Introduction